-- a) Develop policies in the areas of cash and cash-equivalent asset investment and management. - b) Develop policies regarding the retention and management of non-cash assets. - c) When approved by the Board of Directors, serve as trustee, or retain specialists to serve as trustee, when the Foundation is named as trustee by the donor. - d) Develop policies specifying when assets should be turned over to the College and when they should be retained by the Foundation. - e) Develop special single-purpose subcommittees and advisory boards to evaluate, support and manage special Foundation assets. - f) Select, retain, monitor the performance of, and change when necessary, cash and non-cash investment and asset managers, charitable trust and annuity managers and other specialists as needed. - g) Work with the Executive Committee and retained specialists to develop investment options for trusts and annuities.

-h) At least on an annual basis, review the performance of all investments and decide whether changes are needed.
+- a) Develop policies in the areas of cash and cash-equivalent asset investment and management. - b) Develop policies regarding the retention and management of non-cash assets. - c) Develop policies specifying when assets should be turned over to the College and when they should be retained by the Foundation. - d) Develop special single-purpose subcommittees and advisory boards to evaluate, support and manage special Foundation assets. - e) Select, retain, monitor the performance of, and change when necessary, cash and non-cash investment and asset managers, charitable trust and annuity managers and other specialists as needed. - f) Work with the Executive Committee and retained specialists to develop investment options for trusts and annuities. - g) At least on an annual basis, review the performance of all investments and decide whether changes are needed.